Porsche flat-eight engines: Type 771

-A second version of the Porsche flat-eight meant for sports-racers in the 2 litre class was developed at the same time as the 753.
+A second version of the Porsche flat-eight meant for sports-racers and GTs in the 2 litre class was developed at the same time as the 753.
 This engine, designated Type 771, had a bore 10 mm larger than the 753, resulting in an engine that displaced 1982 cc.
 Carburetor bores were increased to 42 mm Power output rose to 240 hp.
 This engine was used in the 718, 904 (of the 16 904s kept by the factory, six were fitted with the eight-cylinder engine), 906, 910 and 907 sports-racer models as well as in the Porsche 909 Bergspyder, between 1962 and 1968.

+Type 771/1 2.2

-A version of the 771 enlarged to 2.2 L was designated Type 771/1.
+Porsche decided to go also beyond the 2.0 liter class occaisonally, but the engine was nearly maxed out already.
+The version of the 771 enlarged to 2.2 L was designated Type 771/1.

 Type 908

 The next flat-eight Porsche engine was not a further development of the Type 771, but rather a version of the Type 916 quad-cam six-cylinder racing engine with two additional cylinders.
 This engine first appeared in the Porsche 908 racers, and is called the Type 908 engine.
 The engine's internal dimensions were carried over from the Type 916, which had in turn inherited the measurements of the production 911 engine.
 Bore and stroke were 84 and 66 mm respectively, for a total displacement of 2926 cc.
 With a 10.4:1 compression ratio, power output for the early versions was 320 hp.
 The engine debuted at the Le Mans practice weekend on 6 April 1968.

 Type 908 engines were installed in two VW-Porsche 914 cars at the factory in 1969.
 The first was built by Ferdinand Piëch using a full-blown racing engine developing 222 kW.
 The second received a detuned 195 kW version of the engine, and was given to Ferry Porsche as a gift on his 60th birthday.
 Called "914/8s", both are part of the collection at the Porsche Museum.